 This is why you shouldn’t use soap with a pH above 10.

 If the pH of dish soap is at around 9, and if you have normal skin, you won’t run into any issues, pH-wise, using your dish soap as a hand soap.

-Is the pH of dish soap the biggest culprit for skin irritation?
+Does the pH of dish soap cause skin irritation?